rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 * If the number provided is shorter than required, then the number will be prefixed with zeros.

 Note: On Production mode, not all Bank support custom VA number, it depends on the agreement, please consult with Midtrans Activation team for further info.

+## Consideration and Limitation
+By using Midtrans API there are some consideration and limitation you need to keep in mind, that will be explained below.

+### Maximum Request Size Limit

+Midtrans API allow maximum size of **16kb** per request (**\~16000 total characters**).
+Please strive to keep it under this limit to avoid request failure.

+Tips: You can try to limit the number of `item_details` from your request, or atleast group it into fewer (or 1 generic) `item_details`.